jbagot/vcrpy/docs/advanced.rst

 Register your own serializer
 ----------------------------

-Don't like JSON or YAML?
+Don't like JSON or YAML or Binary?
 That's OK, VCR.py can serialize to any format you would like.
 Create your own module or class instance with 2 methods:

 -  ``def deserialize(cassette_string)``